Mobile menu

 From Chef Oonagh Williams of Gluten-Free Cooking with Oonagh

-This dressing is tasty, tangy, simple and safe for those of you that can’t eat eggs or choose not to eat eggs/mayonnaise.
+This dressing is tasty, tangy, simple and safe for those of you that can’t eat eggs.

 It is very tangy, so slowly add vinaigrette to shredded carrots and cabbage.
 You can always add more vinaigrette but can’t remove it.
 This dressing is good on many vegetables salads, spiralized apple salad, add to rice or quinoa salads, on asparagus with shrimp or crab.
 I buy the frozen canister of quality orange juice, decant into either a screw top container or ziploc bag and freeze.
 The orange juice concentrate doesn’t really freeze solid so you can spoon out what you need.
-Note that choices of different mustards, vinegars, oils, etc will all change finished flavor, not badly just different.
+Note that choices of different mustards, vinegars, oils, etc will all change finished flavor.
+Play around until you find what suits your tastes.

 • Coleslaw cabbage, shredded